-4. ASTONISHMENT – The first round of edits come back.
-What do they mean you have substantive edits to make?
+ASTONISHMENT – The first round of edits come back.
+What do you mean you have substantive changes to make?
 That story was PERFECT, dammit!
 This is the 15th draft, not the 1st.
-Commiserate with other writers over Glenlivet at the Drake.
+Commiserate with other writers over Glenlivet in the bar at the Drake.

 Can’t sleep.
 Look for Glenlivet.

 ACCEPTANCE – Okay, you’re rewriting, and somehow it’s working.
 Figured out how to work around their concerns.
 New scene is not bad.
 Not as good as the original, of course (why couldn’t they see that) but still a good scene.
 Phew.
 You’re still a professional.

 Professionals drink Glenlivet, right?